Drumcondra Post-Primary Maths Test (Paper)

 The DPPT-Maths is available at two levels in order to appropriately challenge students of differing ability levels.
 Form A of each test is designed for students who are likely to take the Junior Certificate Mathematics examination at Ordinary or Foundation levels.
 Form B is designed for students who are likely to take the Mathematics exam at Higher level.
 In practice, either form of the test can be used, except for very low achievers (who should complete Form A) and very high achievers (who should complete Form B).

 The DPPT- Maths can be administered to class or year groups, and takes approximately 70 minutes to administer.
 This includes time to distribute and collect materials and complete identification information, as well as actual testing time.
 Forms A and B can be administered together.

 All Questions on the DPPT-Read follow a multiple-choice format.

 Forms A (easier) and B (more difficult)

 Administration Time 70 minutes

 Subscales Reported Statistics & Probability; Geometry & Trigonometry; Number & Measures; Algebra & Functions

 Content of DPPT-Maths

 Each form of the DPPT-M comprises 45 items, including 16 common maths items.
 To follow the Project Maths approach and syllabus, the assessment framework for the test has two main dimensions which are used to report student performance – ‘Mathematics Content’ and ‘Cognitive Process Skills’.
-The ‘Mathematics Content’ of the test items is organised in strands and includes: (i) Statistics & Probability; (ii) Geometry & Trigonometry; (iii) Number & Measure; (iv) Algebra & Functions (Algebra & Functions have been combined for the purposes of this test).
-Two broad clusters of process skills are assessed and reported on.
-These are: ‘Recall & Implement’ and ‘Reason & Problem Solve’.
+The ‘Mathematics Content’ of the test items is organised in strands and includes: (i) Statistics & Probability; (ii) Geometry & Trigonometry; (iii) Number & Measure; (iv) Algebra & Functions.
+Two broad clusters of process skills are assessed and reported on: ‘Recall & Implement’; and ‘Reason & Problem Solve’.